-FAQs
+Host Family FAQs

-How long is the exchange?
+How long is the time when I’ll be hosting?

 Is there a stipend for host families?